-This is Leslie Greenberg.
-I am a family medicine doctor in Reno, Nevada.
-I attended University of Nevada School of Medicine and have recently relocated back in my hometown.
+Hello, I am Leslie Greenberg.
+I am a family physician in Reno, Nevada.
+I attended Northwestern University in Chicago, then University of Nevada School of Medicine.
+I relocated back to my hometown in 2015.
 I trained and practiced medicine in the Midwest (Indiana and Kansas) for 20 years before moving back West.
 I consider myself a teacher and educator.
-I have taught family medicine residents for 18 years.
+I have taught 400 + family medicine residents (and countless medical students), over nearly 25 years.
 I currently teach at the family medicine residency program in Reno and also see private patients.
+I care for newborns through elderly patients in both the hospital and office.
+I love to do procedures: skin biopsies, circumcisions, IUD insertion/removals, paps, colposocopies, and toenail removals.
 I invite you to read my blog.
-If you would like to become a patient, please call 775-682-8200.
+If you would like to become a patient, please call 775-982-1000.

 Please remember that medical information provided by myself, in the absence of a visit with a health care professional, must be considered an educational service only.
 This blog should not be relied upon as a medical judgement and does not replace a physician’s independent judgement about the appropriateness or risks of a procedure or condition for a given patient.
 I will do my best to provide you with information that may help you make your own health care decisions.